 “MOOOOOM, WHAT’S FOR DINNER????”

 Even if you love the hustle and bustle of the Holiday season, it can wreak havoc on your food and financial goals.
 I know the busier I get, the harder it is for me to eat the way I want on the budget that we need.
 I end up exhausted at the end of the day or on the run during the dinner hour.
-The last thing I want to do is take time to cook.
+The last thing I want to do is take the time to cook.
 But, everyone still has to eat.
-Without a plan in place, I resort to unhealthy convenience and fast foods or budget busting take-out.
+Without a plan in place, I resort to unhealthy convenience and fast food or budget-busting take-out.

 I know what it is like to be sick of cooking – to not have the time or energy to cook.
 This happens to me too!